orsinium-labs/generated-awesomeness/python.md

 ## ansible

 1. [ansible](https://github.com/ansible/ansible).
 Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
 1. [algo](https://github.com/trailofbits/algo).
 Set up a personal IPSEC VPN in the cloud
 1. [awx](https://github.com/ansible/awx).
 AWX Project